WalllessPrawn20/ITU-quiz-app/readme.txt

 - image assets are in /src/assets folder
 - router is in /src/router/index.js
-- audio files and manager are in /src/utils
+- audio and sfx files and manager are in /src/utils

 FE (views) is in /src/views folder :